-The Drama Program at the University of Portland, for its size, is a strong liberal arts theatre training program within our Northwest region and on the National level.
+The Theater Program at the University of Portland is a strong liberal arts theater training program with an emphasis in comprehensive learning in theater arts.
+We are committed to our small class sizes, the individual training for each student, and the focus of our program is to create an accomplished theater artist.
 We are known for the excellence of our productions and of our students in both regional and national American College Theatre Festival competitions sponsored by the Kennedy Center.
-We have had several undergraduate actors, designers and stage managers win in our region and compete in Washington DC in the last 7 years.
-This is a testament to our small class sizes, the individual training our students get, and the focus of our program to create a well rounded theatre artist.
+We have had several undergraduate actors, designers and stage managers win in our region and compete in Washington DC in the last 8 years.

-A student who enrolls as a BA Drama Major can select to focus their major in one of three emphases: Performance, Design/Technical or Production Management.
-These emphases constitute an advanced component of class work within a general theatre core curriculum.
-It allows our students a combination of a generalist’s degree with elements of conservatory training.
+A student who enrolls as a Theater Major has the opportunity to focus their major in one or more of three emphases: Performance, Design/Technical or Production Management.
+We begin the training with a general core curriculum that is the bases for our comprehensive learning.
+Introduction to Theatre Design and Communication and Acting I immediately immerse students to building common critical language and tools to build their path of learning.
+We add Modern Production Theory, Theater History and Production Practicums to round the core and begin to build critical thinkers and creators.
+From there the emphases constitute an advanced component of class work and allows our students a combination of a generalist’s degree and elements of conservatory training.
 It also allows for the broadening of the liberal arts college experience without the narrow focus of the conservatory approach.
 We feel we offer our students the best of both ideas.
 The strength of our approach and our program is backed up by our membership in NAST.
-We were the first drama program to achieve national accreditation in Oregon in 2000 which means we met a high level of standard in our production program, our curriculum and our degree programs.
+We were the first theater program to achieve national accreditation in Oregon in 2000, which means we met a high level of standard in our production program, our curriculum and our degree programs.

-The Drama Program produces 4 main stage productions and 3 – 4 second stage productions a year in the Mago Hunt Theatre which a 300 seat thrust/proscenium combination theatre space.
+The Theater Program produces 4 main stage productions and 3 – 4 second stage productions a year in the Mago Hunt Theater which a 300 seat thrust/proscenium combination theater space.
 It boasts a fully operational computer lighting and sound system and a partial stage elevator.
 The Hunt Center also contains a student employed costume and scene shop where our majors and minors learn the production skills and crafts necessary to create theatrical productions.
-The faculty strongly believes that the more opportunities our students have on stage and off the more qualified they become for a life long association with theatre on all levels.
+Majors are also called to all lighting calls, strikes and other teambuilding duties that shape the students strong sense of teamwork and clear commitment to the craft.
+We also work closely with our music colleagues and encourage our students to take classes in voice, piano and other instruments to help them become a stronger and more competitive artist.
+Private lessons can be taken in voice and most instruments in music by drama majors.
+The faculty deeply believes that the more opportunities our students have on and off stage, the more qualified they become for a life long association with theater on all levels.

-We also are currently in the construction process of the Mehling Black Box theater space where we will be producing our second stage productions.
+We also are currently in the construction process of the Mehling Black Box theater space to further expand the style and flexibility of producing and creating theater.
 It will be a 100 seat performance space geared to student generated productions both for our graduate directing students and our undergraduate senior capstone projects.
-This space will also serve for readings and performances of our fledgling student new play series which happens every spring.
+This space will also serve for readings and performances of our beginning playwrights with The New Play Series, which happens every spring.
 Students write and produce staged readings of their newly created plays.